HubSpot vs Freshsales for Small Business 2026: Which CRM Actually Delivers ROI?

 Freshsales Overview: The Value-Focused Challenger

-Look, Freshsales is HubSpot's most underrated competitor in the small business space — and I'll die on that hill.
-Built by Freshworks (which also makes Freshdesk for support and Freshservice for IT), it's designed around sales workflows first, and it shows.
-The interface is cleaner, the onboarding is faster, and the pricing is considerably more straightforward.
-No sneaky Hub-bundling required.
+Freshsales is, hands down, HubSpot's most underrated competitor in the small business space.
+Built by Freshworks (which also makes Freshdesk for support and Freshservice for IT), it's designed with sales workflows front and center, and you can feel the difference.
+The interface is cleaner, onboarding moves faster, and the pricing is straightforward — no hidden bundling tricks.

 Key Features